The Tables feature allows you to build and edit your own database in Tulip without writing any code.

 After clicking “Create table”, add a name and a description then click “Create”.

 After creating a table, select it from the Table List to start editing.

 You will now need to start adding fields for all the data that you want to track.
-An individual row in the table is called a “Record”.
-A Record will automatically include all the fields that you create.
+A field is like an individual column in a spreadsheet.

 To create a new field, click the “+” button next to ID.

 There are 7 field types:

 - Interval: An amount of time, ie minutes/seconds spent on a step

 - Image: Either the URL of an image or an image uploaded from your computer